Engin-Boot/pong-stage-ImChampion/Stage0/Blackbroad.md

 Given the blackboard is of fixed dimension.
 When the ball hits the wall of Blackbroad.
-Then depending on the velocity of the ball.
+Then depending on the velocity of the ball,
 The ball will be reflected from the wall.